Fraud Detection Using Descriptive, Predictive, and Social Network Analytics

-Before attending this course you should have knowledge in statistics, including descriptive statistics, confidence intervals and hypthesis testing.
+Before attending this course, you should have a basic knowledge of statistics, including descriptive statistics, confidence intervals, and hypothesis testing.

 This course addresses SAS Enterprise Miner software.

-This course addresses SAS Enterprise Miner Software, Base SAS and SAS Social Network Analysis will also be used in this course.
+Base SAS and SAS Social Network Analytics are also used in this course.